 Best Virtual Electric Pianos

 Many of us dream of owning a Rhodes electric piano.
 There’s something about the simplicity of the sound, a playfulness that connects with us deep inside of ourselves.
 It conjures up images of smoky bars, rich, melodic music — both lead and accompaniment — thick underlying bass on one hand, and on the other, a cascade of sparkling notes.
 However, tracking down authentic hardware seems unlikely so are there possibilities in software that could offer a similar vibe within our computer?
 The simple answer is yes!
 There are many wonderfully designed virtual electric pianos attempting to capture the soul of these instruments.
-Both sample-based and acoustically modeled, covering Rhodes and many other styles of hardware, these are the best examples of electric pianos to release your inner Ray Manzarek.
+Both sample-based and acoustically modeled, covering Rhodes and many other styles of hardware, these are the best virtual electric pianos to release your inner Ray Manzarek.

 Our 2018 Picks